Refugees from Ukraine

 Information Points and Helplines

-RefugeeHelp and the Municipality of Utrecht have information points for Ukrainians in the City Office.
+VluchtelingenWerk, Midden-Utrecht Werkt Door and the municipality of Utrecht have information points for Ukrainians in the municipal offices.
 Address: Stadsplateau 1, next to Utrecht Central Station.

-Do you have questions about school, work, money, care, safety or activities?
-Then email to oekraineopvangutrecht@vluchtelingenwerk.nl (response within 3 to 4 working days).
-Or walk in without an appointment at RefugeeHelp on the 3rd floor.
-Opened:
+If you have any questions about school, work, money matters, care, safety or activities, you can email oekraineopvangutrecht@vluchtelingenwerk.nl (response within 3 to 4 working days).
+Or drop by VluchtelingenWerk on the 3rd floor without an appointment.

 Do you have questions about shelter or registration with the Municipality?
 Then email to vluchtelingenvragen@utrecht.nl.
 For municipal questions you can visit the Service Desk on the ground floor.
 Opened: Mondays to Fridays, 9:00 am-5:00 pm.
 For questions about a living allowance, please email to leefgeldoekraine@utrecht.nl.